FredrikTheFirst/INF203/README.md

 [IO]
 <br>
-logName = "log" # Name of logfile that are
+logName = "log" # Name of the logfile that is prodused
 <br>
-writeFrequency = 10 # The frequency of vido of simulation
+writeFrequency = 10 # The frequency of output video.
 <br>
-restartFile = "input/solution.txt"
+restartFile = "input/solution.txt" # Name of restart File

-Tests
+### Tests

+The folder tests contains four test file which tests if the package works correctly

+1) test_cellChild.py
+2) test_functions.py
+3) test_mesh.py
+4) test_solver

+For these tests to function the files below need to be in the folder 'tests_files'

+- simple.msh
+- simple_mesh.msh
+- simple_mesh_2.msh
+- restart_file.txt
+- restart_file_21.txt
+- restart_file_22.txt
+- restart_file_23.txt